-Gender Based Violence (GBV) is learned behavior, generally by males, directed against women, girls, and LGBTQ+.
+Gender Based Violence (GBV) is learned behavior, generally by males, directed against women, girls, and non-binary people.
 It’s rooted in gender inequality, the abuse of power, and harmful norms.
 GBV knows no racial, social, economic or national boundaries.
 It intensified during the COVID-19 pandemic to the extent that the United Nations refers to GBV as the “Shadow Pandemic”.
 GBV is preventable!Here’s how you can make a difference:

 Silence is not an option.

 By taking the pledge to end gender based violence, you’re growing awareness and action about the GBV shadow pandemic.
 Take a stand and pledge to end gender based violence where you live.
 Record & share you pledge on social media, add why or how you’ll take action.
 Tag #educate2endgbv @trconversations.
 Join our worldwide community of pledgees!

 TRC has launched the Orange Conversations Course to galvanize youth around the world to prevent and end gender based violence where they live through civic education and activism.

 Students anywhere in the world may take the TRC Orange Couch Conversations course for FREE.
 We’re transforming social media into a global classroom.
 Students complete assignments by sharing their work on social media.
 Through TRC’s Orange Couch Conversations course they’re using their online presence and power to advocate and raise awareness to end gender based violence.
 Students can partner from anywhere in the world and work together on their assignments.
 Enrollment is year-round.
 Students may also apply for a scholarship to earn academic credit, transferable to their local schools, for learning how to identify and prevent gender based violence where they live.